Upload from the web

 2. 2

-Fill metadata per row, or in bulk
+Fill metadata per row, or copy to the rest

 3. 3